Eckry/Problems/README.md

 # Problems
-I'll be putting here the problems i do
+I'll be putting here the problems i solve